Corvia/thermonitor/README.md

     $ py.test -v

-The REST API tests depend on a running web server.
-The simplest way to achieve this is to use Django's built-in web server, e.g.,

-    $ cd thermonitor
-    $ source bin/activate
-    $ python manage.py runserver 0.0.0.0:9000

-An optional `--server` command line argument dictates the base URL the tests use, e.g.,

-    $ py.test -v --server=http://127.0.0.1:9000

 ## Build Process
 ### Front End
 As mentioned above, the front end is built using React and transformed ahead of